 The University of King's College offers a variety of housing options, along with several meal plan choices.
-A complete breakdown of relevant residence fees may be found online at ukings.ca.

 First year students applying for residence accommodations are responsible for payment of two separate fees:

 Fee # 1. \$50.00 University of King's College Residence Application Fee (non-refundable)